Instructor: Perry Nodelman

 Assignments may be submitted:

-For each of the first three writing assignments, due January 7, January 21, and February 4, you're asked to hand in a piece of exploratory writing in which you ask a question about some specific aspect of the course material that you yourself would genuinely like to be able to answer, and for which you believe an answer would be useful to others in developing some aspect of their understanding of fairy tales, myths or poetry for children.
+For each of the first three writing assignments, due January 14, January 28, and February 11, you're asked to hand in a piece of exploratory writing in which you ask a question about some specific aspect of the course material that you yourself would genuinely like to be able to answer, and for which you believe an answer would be useful to others in developing some aspect of their understanding of Canadian children's literature.
 See notes below for further information on exploratory writing.

-In order to complete the test portion of the assignment, you'll need to have read any materials assigned prior to the test occasion, and you'll need to attend the class discussion on February 22.
-Small group discussion during that class will be followed by a question for you to answer before, and due at, the next class, February 24.
+In order to complete the test portion of the assignment, you'll need to have read any materials assigned prior to the test occasion, and you'll need to attend class discussion on February 23.
+Small group discussion during that class will be followed by a question for you to answer before, and due at, the next class, March 1.

 You may, if you wish, do further exploratory writing in order to develop your ideas for each assignment, and submit it with your other work.
 You might also want to respond to one or more of a classmate's first three exploratory writings, and have the classmate respond to yours, in order to practice the kind of work required for the major assignment.